Reiningecho90/chances-discord-bot-public/index.md

 Triggering the bot using ':chances {number}' will return the bot's thinking!

 Using the ':help' command will show you a link to this page, where you can learn about the bot!

+One of the useless ones is the ':leaderboard' command, but try it out!